What is Centipede Grass

 During winter, it should be watered occasionally, 1/2 to 1 inch deep only when there has been a dry spell for 1 to 2 weeks.

-When and How Often Should You Fertilize: Add about 2 pounds of fertilizer to the grass on a yearly basis, dividing it into two feedings where one pound is applied in the first 2 to 3 weeks after spring, and the other one in midsummer (July to August).
+When and How Often to Fertilize: Add about 2 pounds of fertilizer to the grass on a yearly basis, dividing it into two feedings where one pound is applied in the first 2 to 3 weeks after spring, and the other one in midsummer (July to August).
 Do not apply it in the early spring.
 In some cases, weed and feed products that contain a combination of a fertilizer and herbicide, give the additional benefit of keeping weed-growth under control.

 To adjust the pH of your soil, use a good agricultural limestone.
 However, add it in limitation to prevent your grass from getting damaged.
 Super-Cal Liquid Calcium is a good option to make up a calcium deficiency in the soil, without the risk of burning your grass.

 Feeding the grass during late fall as a part of winterization is not essential.
 To keep your lawn green during winter, you can overseed it with a cold-season grass such as annual rye, and the centipede will be back when the cold is gone.
 Many people prefer to mix centipede with Bermuda grass around spring or early fall.

 Mow the grass with a sharp rotary mower to a height of 1 to 1 ½ inch.
 However, letting it grow to grow up to 2 inches in the late fall may help the grass to survive the onset of frost.